What is a Frog Leg Winding?

 - Fractional pitch winding can be used in drum winding.
 The advantage of fractional pitch winding is that it gives substantial savings in the copper of end connections.
 Commutation is also improved because of the lesser mutual inductor between the coils.

-- Fractional pitch winding: The span of the coils should be made equal to the pole pitch in order to get the maximum emf induced in the coil.
-However it is possible to reduce the span of the coil as much as eight-tenths(8⁄10) of the pole pitch without much reduction in the induced emf.
-When it is done then the winding is called fractional pitch winding.
+- Fractional pitch winding: The span of the coils should be made equal to the pole pitch to get the maximum emf induced in the coil.
+However, it is possible to reduce the span of the coil as much as eight-tenths(8⁄10) of the pole pitch without much reduction in the induced emf.
+When it gets done, then the winding is called the fractional-pitch winding.

-- Because of several conductors are placed in a single slot, the no. of slot is reduced in the armature core and armature core teeth become mechanically stronger.
+- Because of several conductors are placed in a single slot, the nos. of the slot get reduced in the armature core, the armature core teeth become mechanically stronger.
 The lamination and the protection of coils are also improved.

-- The manufacturing cost will be reduced in the drum type winding because fewer coils will have to be constructed.
+- The manufacturing cost will be reduced in the drum type winding because here we have to construct fewer coils.

-Gramme Ring WindingRing winding is the type of armature winding in which the wire is wound round the outer and inner surfaces alternately of a cylindrical or ring shaped core.
+A ring winding is the type of armature winding in which the wire is wound around the outer and inner surfaces alternately of a cylindrical or ring-shaped core.

 Advantages of Gramme Ring Winding

-- Same winding can be employed with 2, 4, 6 or 8 poles theoritically.
+- Same winding can be employed with 2, 4, 6 or 8 poles theoretically.

 Disadvantages of Gramme Ring Winding

-- The part of this winding located in the inner side of the iron ring cut very few lines of flux.
+- The part of this winding located on the inner side of the iron ring cut very few lines of flux.
 Thus they have very little voltage induced in them.
-For this reason it is not widely used.
+For this reason, it is not widely used.

-- With the same no. of poles an same velocity of armature winding the induced emf in gramme-ring winding is half of the induced emf in the drum type winding.
+- With the same no. of poles the same velocity of the armature winding the induced emf in Gramme-ring winding is half of the induced emf in the drum type winding.

 - As the portion lying inside the inner ring acts only as connectors so, there is a wastage of copper.